Alan Johnson: Potential London Mayoral candidate

 In 2010, there was much speculation that Johnson was going to stand as a candidate for the London Mayoral election after announcing that he was not going to contest the leadership.
 Many of Johnson's close allies encouraged him to stand for the Mayoralty and he was thought to have been considering it.
 However, Johnson decided not to stand for the Labour Party selection for Mayor and instead backed Oona King for the candidacy, but she lost to Ken Livingstone.
 In 2011, there was speculation that Livingstone could be deselected as the Labour candidate in favour of Johnson but that did not happen.
-In 2012, after Livingstone's defeat by Boris Johnson, many Labour members said that Johnson should have been the Labour candidate.
+In 2012, following Livingstone's defeat by Boris Johnson, many Labour members said that Johnson should have been the Labour candidate.
 Johnson then revealed that he did consider standing for Mayor of London but he felt that his allegiance was to Hull.
 However, he said that he would not stand for Mayor of London in the 2016 elections as he wanted to stay on as an MP.

 Views on electoral reform

-Johnson is a strong supporter of electoral reform, advocating the Alternative Vote Plus (AV+) system as recommended by the Jenkins Commission.
+Johnson is a strong supporter of electoral reform, advocating the alternative vote plus (AV+) system as recommended by the Jenkins Commission.
 He indicated that he would seek support within the Labour Party for an amendment to the government's Bill on Electoral Reform, to add AV+ as an additional choice in the referendum.
 In 2010, it was rumoured that he would step down as an MP to trigger a by-election in Hull, to stand on a proportional representation ticket.
 He supported the Yes! to Fairer Votes campaign in the referendum on 5 May 2011.
 He appeared as one of the main Labour supporters of the Yes! campaign at a London event on 3 May 2011, at which Ed Miliband also appeared.